VTrider/ExtraUtilities/README.md

 # Extra Utilities

-Extra Utilities is a script extender for Battlezone 98 Redux 2.2.301.
+Extra Utilities is the only public script extender for Battlezone 98 Redux 2.2.301.
+Support open modding!

-Build Dependencies:
-- Windows SDK

 Usage:
 Build the DLL or download the latest release from the releases tab.
 Then simply require() exu.dll from lua and refer to the function documentation on the wiki page.